php-fig-rectified/psr2r-sniffer/README.md

 ```
 bin/sniff -e
 ```
-It will them all grouped by their standard name.
+It will list them all grouped by their standard name and sniff type.

 To just run a single sniff, use `--sniffs=...` and a comma separated list of sniffs, .e.g.:
 ```